(Disclosure: Some of the links below may be affiliate links)

 First, do you already have some money that you want to invest?
 If you already have a lot of cash, you can consider investing part of it.

-You should also keep some money available in the form of an emergency fund.
+You should also keep some money in the form of an emergency fund.
 And you should not invest your emergency fund since you want it to be available.

 It is much better to get started now with 100 CHF per month than never to invest.
 Starting with little money will help you break your investing paralysis.